Rare Cream-Glazed Ding Ewer And Cover, Five Dynasties-Song

 Height : 25.5cm

 Condition : Excellent (The lid has been repaired.
-The main body is in perfect condition)
+The main body is in excellent condition, with the exception of a localized area on the shoulder showing soil accretion and oxidation consistent with burial.)

 Reference : THE MET Accession Number: 18.57.1 (https://www.metmuseum.org/art/collection/search/49214)